European shares ease as Monte Paschi, Spanish lenders slump

 euro zone blue-chip index < .STOXX50>, which closed in positive

-months, is seeking to raise 5 billion euros on the market by the
+cash in four months, is seeking to raise 5 billion euros on the

-end of the year in a last-ditch attempt to avert state aid.
+market by the end of the year in a last ditch attempt to avert

 "Will 20 billion be enough to solve Italy's banking problem?